 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of ppb-Parts per Billion: Equiv. (micrograms per liter (ug/l) One part per billion is equivalent to half of an aspirin table dissolved in 1,000 bathtubs of water (appx.
 50,000 gallons)

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other per liter (mg/l) One part per million is equivalen to half of an aspirin tablet dissolved in a full bathtub of water (appx.
-50 gallons).
+Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other per liter (mg/l) One part per million is equivalent bathtub of water (appx.
+50 gallons)

 pCi/L=picocuries per liter (a measure of